apache/flink/docs/dev/table/udfs.md

 - `accumulate()`
 - `getValue()`

 Flink’s type extraction facilities can fail to identify complex data types, e.g., if they are not basic types or simple POJOs.
-So similar to `ScalarFunction` and `TableFunction`, `AggregateFunction` provides methods to specify the `TypeInformation` of the result type (through
+So similar to `ScalarFunction` and `TableFunction`, `AggregateFunction` provides methods to specify the `DataType` of the result type (through
  `AggregateFunction#getResultType()`) and the type of the accumulator (through `AggregateFunction#getAccumulatorType()`).

 Besides the above methods, there are a few contracted methods that can be